wmww/wayland-debug/readme.md

 ```

 ## Commands
 When you hit a breakpoint while reading from a file or in GDB (in the latter case, it can be a Wayland breakpoint or just a normal GDB one), you can issue a number of commands.
-If you are in GDB, wayland debug commands are subcommands of 'w '.
-When loading from a file, the wl can be dropped. use `w help` to see a list of commands.
+If you are in GDB, wayland debug commands are subcommands of 'wl'.
+When loading from a file, the wl can be dropped. use `wlhelp` to see a list of commands.

 ## Matchers
 Matchers are used through out the program to show and hide messages.
 A matcher consists of a comma seporated list of objects.
 An object is a type name, and/or an object ID (in which case a generation can also be specified).
 An @ goes inbetween the name and ID, and is optional if both are not specified.
 A * can be used as a wildcard in type names.